mariiamel/react-mood-tracker/steps.md

 ## Adding a form

 * talk about needing two synthetic events: onChange and onSubmit
-* talk about using htmlFor to label the imput
+* talk about using htmlFor to label the input
 * make form
 ```jsx
         <form onSubmit={this.handleSubmit}>